neetcode-gh/leetcode/README.md

 * Python
 * C++

 Please feel free to open a pull request to add solutions in other languages for the Neetcode 150 problem list.
 If you would like to have collaborator permissions on the repo to merge your own PRs or review others' PRs please let me know.

-#### Guidelines
+#### Contributing Guidelines
 - make your PR title a succinct and accurate description of the change (e.g. "adding java solution for 1. two sum")
 - adhere to existing naming conventions for files/directories
   - for files, it's `<problem-number>-Name-of-Problem.<language-extension>` (e.g. `1-Two-Sum.py`)